-Investigators with the Community Health and Research division are designing and evaluating behavior-change programs to ensure the health and safety of kids and teens.
-These programs inform the development of initiatives that aim to promote community health and influence positive change.
+Investigators with the Community Health and Research division use community-engaged research methods to ensure the health and safety of kids and teens.
+These efforts inform their development and application of initiatives that aim to promote community health and influence positive change.

 From substance abuse to childhood obesity, our faculty are searching for solutions to the broad range of health and safety issues that affect kids today.